YPares/porcupine/docs/index.md

 # Specific features

-Aside from the general usage exposed previously, `porcupine` proposes several features to facilitate iterative development of pipelines and reusability of tasks.
+Aside from the general usage exposed previously, Porcupine proposes several features to facilitate iterative development of pipelines and reusability of tasks.